simontianx/OnChainRNG/GaussianRNG/README.md

 # An On-Chain Gaussian Random Number Generator
 A novel on-chain Gaussian random number generator is proposed and presented in this project.
-It is taking the count of 1's in the binary representation of hashed values by the `keccak256` hashing algorithm, through proper transformations, according to Lyapunov Central Limit Theorem, to obtain a Gaussian distribution.
-It is lightning fast and costs little gas, and has a great potential in gaining a broad applicability.
+It is taking the count of 1's in the binary representation of a hashed value calculated by the `keccak256` hashing algorithm, through proper transformations, according to Lyapunov Central Limit Theorem, to obtain a Gaussian distribution.
+It is lightning fast and costs little gas, and has a great potential in gaining broad applicability.

 ## `keccak256` Algorithm
 `keccak256` algorithm is the default hashing algorithm to many blockchains.
 It is known to be generating pseudo randomness that is roughly fair across all `256` digits, i.e., every digit has roughly equal probability of being `0` or `1`.
-The independence of outcomes among all digits is an assumed requirement.
-A numerical study is being carried out [here](https://github.com/simontianx/OnChainRNG/tree/main/GaussianRNG/docs/NumericalStudy).
+The independence of outcomes among all digits is assumed and being studied in a numerical study [here](https://github.com/simontianx/OnChainRNG/tree/main/GaussianRNG/docs/NumericalStudy).

 ## Algorithm for counting 1's
 This is a well-known problem and a list of algorithms can be found [here](https://www.geeksforgeeks.org/count-set-bits-in-an-integer/).